lihaoyi/workbench/readme.md

 ===============
 `refreshBrowsers <<= refreshBrowsers.triggeredBy(packageJS in Compile)`

-This will to make any client browsers refresh every time `packageJS` completes.
+This will to make any client browsers refresh every time `packageJS` completes, saving you flipping back and forth between SBT and the browser to refresh the page after compilation is finished.

 updateBrowsers
 ==============
 `updateBrowsers <<= updateBrowsers.triggeredBy(packageJS in Compile)`

-This will attempt to perform an update without refreshing the page every time `packageJS` completes.
-This involves returning the state of the `body` to the initial state before any javascript was run, stripping all event listeners and clearing all repeated timeouts and intervals.
-This is a best-effort cleanup, and do things like clear up websocket connections or undo modifications done to `window` or `document`, but should suffice for most applications.
+This will attempt to perform an update without refreshing the page every time `packageJS` completes, which is much faster than a full page refresh since the browser doesn't need to parse/exec the huge blob of `extdeps.js`.
+This involves:

+- Returning the state of `document.body` to the initial state before any javascript was run
+- Stripping all event listeners from things within body
+- Clearing all repeated timeouts and intervals.

+`updateBrowsers` is a best-effort cleanup, and does not do things like:

+- clear up outstanding websocket/ajax connections
+- undo modifications done to `window` or `document`
+- mutations to global javascript objects

+Nonetheless, for the bulk of javascript libraries these limitations are acceptable.
+As long as you're not doing anything too crazy, `updateBrowsers` but should suffice for most applications.

 -------

 With that done, when you open a HTML page containing `workbench.js`, if you have sbt running and scala-js-workbench enabled, it should connect over websockets and start forwarding our SBT log to the browser javascript console.
-You can run the `refreshBrowsers` command to tell it to refresh itself, and if you set up the `triggeredBy` rule as shown above, it should refresh/update itself automatically at the end of every `packageJS` cycle.
+You can now run the `refreshBrowsers` and `updateBrowsers` commands to tell it to refresh itself, and if you set up the `triggeredBy` rule as shown above, it should refresh/update itself automatically at the end of every `packageJS` cycle.

-Current still sort of flaky; in particular, it does not behave properly across `reload`s in SBT, so if the refreshes stop working you may need to `exit` and restart SBT.
+Currently still sort of flaky; in particular, it does not behave properly across `reload`s in SBT, so if the refreshes stop working you may need to `exit` and restart SBT.
 Also, the initial page-load/refresh while the caches are first being set up may cause things to misbehave, but refreshing the page manually once should be enough for it to stabilize.

 Depends on [SprayWebSockets](https://github.com/lihaoyi/SprayWebSockets) for its websocket server; this will need to be checked out into a local directory WebSockets next to your SBT project folder.
 See this repo (https://github.com/lihaoyi/scala-js-game-2) for a usage example.